moonbeam-foundation/moonbeam/tests/README.md

 ```

 This command will generate the simple-specs.json file from the template and execute the tests.
+To only generate the specs use `npm run generate-specs`.
-To only run the tests use `npm run test-only` instead.
+To only run the tests use `npm run test-only`.

+## Verbose mode

 You can also add the Frontier Node logs to the output using the `MOONBEAM_LOG` env variable.
 Ex: